PMT-Test-Facilities/ptf-daq-programs/README.md

 Rather than use duplicates of code, use a *method!*
 Do you need multiple versions of a method because you have multiple data types?
 Use a *template.*
+If you don't know what those things are, either ask me for help, or Google it!
+There are a lot of c++ resources available online.